Custom PCBs #

 Camera Module #

 The ledboard is slotted to fit a Raspberry Pi Wide Angle Camera Module from Seeedstudio (and other generic equivalents).
 The OV5647 sensor allows for 640x480 video at up to 90 FPS which is much faster than the Raspberry Pi Camera Module v2 while still being relatively cheap and easy to source.
 It talks to the mainboard via MIPI CSI-2 over a 15-pin flat flex cable.
-We designed the mainboard with a top-mount 15-pin FFC connector so you can use the cable that comes with your camera without bending it (rather than use a custom FFC, like the Limelight does).
+We designed the mainboard with a top-mount 15-pin FFC connector so you can use the cable that comes with your camera without bending it (rather than use a custom FFC).